greydanus/greydanus.github.io/2023-02-12-ncf-tutorial.md

 x0, x1 = [0, 2]
 dt = 0.19
-t_ana, x_ana = falling_object_analytic(x0, x1, dt)
+t_ana, x_ana = falling_object_analytical(x0, x1, dt)
 ```
 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:300px">
   <img src="/assets/ncf/tutorial_ana.png">
 </div>

-**The numerical approach.** Not all physics problems have an analytic solution.
-Some, like the double pendulum or the three-body problem, are deterministic but chaotic.
+**The numerical approach.** Not all physics problems have an analytical solution.
+Some, like the [double pendulum](https://en.wikipedia.org/wiki/Double_pendulum) or the [three-body problem](https://en.wikipedia.org/wiki/Three-body_problem), are deterministic but chaotic.
 In other words, their dynamics are predictable but we can't know their state at some time in the future without simulating all the intervening states.
 These we can solve with numerical integration.
-Here's an example of how this would work for a body in free fall:
+For the body in a gravitational field, here's what the numerical approach would look like:

 $$\frac{\partial y}{\partial t} = v(t) \quad \textrm{and} \quad \frac{\partial v}{\partial t} = -g$$